Developer(s) – Milky Tea Studios

 Storyline – 7/10

 The game’s basic premise is that seven elderly residents of a peaceful town are threatened by the coming of the Grim Reaper, and are forced into a wager stating that whoever wins a series of races against the Reaper, and the remaining six inhabitants can keep their souls whilst the others perish by Death’s hand.
 The game’s story is unique in that unlike in most kart racers with a story, it has a much more twisted sense of humor attached to it.
 Even the title is a dark joke since a coffin dodger is a term cheekily used to describe an elderly person in general.

 Originality – 7/10

-Rather than this game is one of the most unique racing experiences every developed, I see it as a blend of different ideas taken from different racing games, and combining it all into one cohesive concept, which has hardly been expanded upon enough.
+Rather than this game is one of the most unique racing experiences ever developed, I see it as a blend of different ideas taken from different racing games, and combining it all into one cohesive concept, which has hardly been expanded upon enough.
 I think if everything was bigger and better than what players were given with this game, then it would do much better to stand among all of the rest in my opinion, which is why it wouldn’t be particularly difficult to improve on this now already existing formula; albeit with much improvement to the game controls.

-In all, Coffin Dodgers, whilst could have been a great more than what it turned out to be, is still a relatively good game, and deserving of the attention of any fan of the kart-racing genre.
+In all, Coffin Dodgers, whilst could have been more than what it turned out to be, is still a relatively good game, and deserving of the attention of any fan of the kart-racing genre.
 I would, however, advocate that anyone play this game using a PC controller since playing it with the keyboard can present a whole series of unneeded problems.